arthnangia/Tik-tak-toe/README.md

 # Tik-tak-toe-game

-This is a simle game made in python using functions.
+This is a simple game made in python using functions.

 Approach: